amayasarmiento/Python-and-command-line-course/README.md

 $Python exam SDC 2024
 ========

-$Open_frameDNA can take a DNA fasta file (.txt) and find the six possible reading frames.
+Open_frameDNA can take a DNA fasta file (.txt) and find the six possible reading frames.
-Then it will count how many aminoacids are found in between start and stop codons.
+Then it will count how many amino acids are found between start and stop codons.
-Next functionality is to be able to blast the protein sequence.
+The next functionality would be to be able to blast the protein sequence.

-The Following text will be updated when I figure how to make it do more!
+The following text will be updated when I figure how to make it do more!

-Look how easy it is to use:

-    import Open_frameDNA
-    # Get your stuff done
-    project.do_stuff()
+to use: version 2 will ask for the name of your DNA fasta-format text file; it will find the 6 orfs by sliding the translation window and it will give a summary of the amino acid count between start and stop codons.

+It does not count nested start-stops inside ORFs

 Features
 --------